KoenDR06/WebTech/README.md

   - [ ] images
   - [ ] content positioning
   - [ ] units of measurement
+- [X] have at least 3 pages with meaningful content
+  - Interactieve Informatica Informatie Pagina
+  - About Us
+  - Gebouwen van de Uni
+- [X] use images
+- [X] have at least one table (not used for formatting a webpage layout)
+  - gebouwen

 # Maintain good coding style
 - [ ] use indentation for nested HTML elements